 At present the rail corridor between Armidale and Glen Innes represents a wasted asset, which is costing the NSW government about \$54,140 per year.
-If converted to a rail trail, Armidale Regional and Glen Innes Severn Councils would take over responsibility for corridor maintenance.
+If converted to a rail trail, Glen Innes Severn Council would take over responsibility for corridor maintenance between Glen Innes and Ben Lomond.
 Grazing by adjoining landholders and contributions from community groups is expected to contribute to reduced maintenance costs.